-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Roger Federer and world number one Daniil Medvedev are not the only notable absences from the men’s draw at Wimbledon – no openly gay or bisexual men are playing at Wimbledon, while women's tennis includes numerous LGBTQ+ players
+* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.No openly gay or bisexual men are playing at Wimbledon, while women's tennis includes numerous LGBTQ+ players

-There are no openly gay or bisexual male players competing for the Grand Slam title, highlighting a dearth of LGBTQ+ players in top-level men's tennis that contrasts with their growing visibility in other major sports.
+There are no openly gay or bisexual male players competing at Wimbledon this year, highlighting a dearth of LGBTQ+ players in top-level men's tennis that contrasts with their growing visibility in other major sports.

 Their absence is also at odds with the women's game, where a string of major stars have come out as lesbian over the years - notably former world number ones, Billie Jean King, Martina Navratilova and Amelie Mauresmo.